nmusatti/source-python/README.md

     python_force: false

 When `true` installation is performed even if a bug fix release of the same minor version was already installed.
 Useful to repeat installations after something went wrong or to perform upgrades.
+Note that setting `python_force` to `true` breaks the role's idempotence.

 Dependencies
 ------------